Thiago099/JSRunner/README.md

 ## Installation

-install this nuget package
+Install this nuget package

-on your program.cs add
+On your program.cs add
 ```c#
 using JSRunner;
 ```